 - Order FIVE items through the Subscribe & Save program that are all on the same delivery schedule.
 You can choose from delivery once a month up to once every six months.
 For most things I choose six months.
 Shipping is free on Subscribe & Save items.
-Once you have signed up for Amazon Mom AND subscribed to five items you will save an additional 20% off your entire order, often off of already significantly discounted items.
-Note: If you opt NOT to sign up for Amazon Mom, you will save 15% instead of 20%.
+Once you have subscribed to five items you will save an additional 15% off your entire order, often off of already significantly discounted items.

 - (Optional) Cancel your subscription after your shipment arrives if you do not wish to receive it again.
 Canceling a subscription is super easy—just go to the “manage subscriptions” page in your Amazon account.
 You can always re-subscribe later!

 Here are 12 of the best Subscribe & Save deals I have found (prices are after combined Subscribe & Save and Amazon Mom discounts):

 - Angel Soft Toilet Paper Double Rolls, 48 Count ($18.69): In all my years of couponing I have never been able to get toilet paper for free, but I do consider it a “rock bottom price” anytime I can get a double roll for less than $0.50 a roll.
 This Angel Soft toilet paper is only $0.39 a roll,

 and there is also a $1.00 coupon you can clip which will make it just $0.36 a roll for your first shipment.